Seteeri/Particle/snippets/notes/PARTICLE.md

          * NUM to produce chars
          * Format to convert between str<->num [Fn]

+    * Current actions are directyly modifying timeline
+      * Move timeline to the left
     * Ptr movement should move to atoms or lists
     * Once timeline visible, easier to work with list ?TEST EASING FUNCTIONS FOR MOVEMENT?